AndrewParkes/BlockAllSteamInvites/README.md

 Being able to block only:

-Private accounts
+* Private accounts.
-VAC or Trading banned accounts
+* VAC or Trading banned accounts.
-Long time used account
+* Long time used account.
+* Accounts with items in their inventory.
+* Accounts with no games.
+* Account with very few hours being active.
+* Account with very few game hours.
+* Bot ban that looks at multiple pieces of information to decide if a user is a bot.

 Thanks Hope you like it :D